ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab03.md

 You'll be trying to understand those issues, as well as determine additional issues that could be added.

 In the end, you are doing the steps you'd need to do to "get ready" to take on this as your legacy code project.

+# {{site.qtr}}_{{page.num}}.md instructions

+Your next set of steps will be, in general, to learn about the project, and write about the current state of the project  Your goal is to understand what the project is about,  identifying things that are good, and things that could be improved.

+In the root directory of your forked copy of the project repo, <strong>add a file called <tt>{{page.mdname}}</tt></strong> in which you write a short assessment of your findings.

+This file <tt>{{page.mdname}}</tt> should include the following.
+(If you are having trouble knowing how to complete these steps, read through the rest of the lab instructions, including the "frequently asked questions" section below before asking for help.)

+* (a) (20 pts) A brief description of the project.
+Here, I'm looking for a short description: probably 1 sentence, 2-3 at most.
+* (b) (20 pts) a set of user stories (as a X I can Y so that Z) that describe what the current software in its current state can do.
+* (c) (20 pts) a brief assessment of whether the software runs or not.
+If it runs, briefly describe what it does,
+* (d) (20 pts) a set of user stories (at least 2, but you are encouraged to write up to 4 or more if you can, as many as you think is reasonable) about features that COULD be added to the software to make it more useful, fun, better, etc.
+* (e) (20 pts) An assessment of the current quality of the README.md.
+What information could be added to make it easier for the next generation of folks maintaining this code to use the software, and/or maintain the software?
+* (f) (20 pts) An assessment of the current state of the build.xml file.
+Are there targets that need descriptions?
+Is there old legacy JWS stuff that needs to be removed?
+(More on this below).
+* (g) (20 pts) An assessment of the current "issues".
+Are there enough issues that you could earn 1000 points by working on this project?
+Are the issues clear in terms of what the expectations are?
+* (h) (20 pts) A list of additional issues that you may have added, if any.
+For each, a link to the issue is good enough.
+* (i) (100 pts) Most important: an assessment of the actual code.
+Write a bit about how the code is organized.
+Are the purposes of the classes, and their methods clear?
+Is it obvious how the classes relate to one another?
+Is the code easy to read and understand?
+If you had to give someone else that was going to work on the code just "one screenful of text" to help that programmer get up to speed quickly, what information would you convey?
+* (j) (40 pts) Related to code quality, but factored out into a separate issue because it is so important: how is the test coverage?
+Are there JUnit tests at all?
+If so, how much of the project is covered by testing?
+Are there opportunities to expand test coverage, and if so, how would you go about it?

+# When you are done... do a pull request

+When you are finished, do a pull request back to original repo that you forked from.
+The pull request will typically only be the change of adding your {{page.mdname}}, unless you went ahead and made some changes to improve the project.
+If you did, those changes will count towards a future project grade.

+Your mentor will comment on the pull request, and then your TA will "accept" the pull request when your submission is graded.
+The grade will put into Gauchospace, and your feedback will be added to your feedback repo.

+# Fill out the info on Gauchospace

+On Gauchospace, at {{page.gauchospace_link}} fill in the requested information (including the name of your pair partner).

+It is ok if only one pair partner adds all of the links on Gauchospace, but the <strong>second partner should at least make a submission on Gauchospace that mentions the name of their pair partner, so that we can record your grade for both pair partners.</strong>

+# Frequently Asked Questions

 ## Is this the project we'll be working on the rest of the quarter